Where Nature, History, Art, and Conservation meet.

 I give really great talks

-They can be as specific as the role New York State played in the birth of the conservation movement, or a history of The Royal Family & Michigan lamprey, or they can be general like Wildlife Economics 101, exploring the intersection of Animals, Food, & Death Culture, or the History of Taxidermy.
+Seriously.
+I don’t even feel bad bragging about this because they are so fun.
+They can be as specific as the role New York State played in the birth of the American conservation movement, or a history of The Royal Family’s connection to Michigan lamprey, or they can be general like Wildlife Economics 101, exploring the intersection of Animals, Food, & Death Culture, or the History of Taxidermy.
 I often make custom talks for special events.
 Those cost a little more.
 Talks are as fun and entertaining as they are informative.
 He said, declaratively.